Emergency Medicine Club of USC

 Please email us at emclubusc@gmail.com if you cannot find an answer to your question.

-Emergency Medicine Club of USC is a community organization that aims to pioneer research, outreach, and education within the field of Emergency Medicine.
+Emergency Medicine Club at USC is a community organization that aims to pioneer research, outreach, and education within the field of Emergency Medicine.

 No, you do not need to have any formal training, such as EMT training, to participate in the Emergency Medicine Club of USC.
 However, having EMT training can be beneficial, especially when it comes to teaching and practicing different skills.
 Our club welcomes members of all experience levels, and we provide opportunities for everyone to learn and grow in the field of emergency medicine.